-SC recognizes Vietnam Veterans with State House ceremony. - South Carolina Radio Network
+SC recognizes Vietnam veterans with State House ceremony - South Carolina Radio Network

-Five decades after they came home from serving their country, Vietnam Veterans are getting the gratitude and honor they should have received back then.
+Five decades after they came home, Vietnam War veterans are getting the gratitude and honor they believe they should have received back then.

-Governor Henry McMaster issued a statewide proclamation designating the day to coincide with National Vietnam War Veterans Day, which was established by President Trump when he signed the Vietnam War Recognition Act of 2017.
+Governor Henry McMaster issued a statewide proclamation designating Thursday to coincide with National Vietnam War Veterans Day established by President Donald Trump when he signed the Vietnam War Recognition Act last year.

 “To go through that was a horrific experience by a lot of people.
-Enormous, sacrifice” he said.
+Enormous, sacrifice” McMaster said.
 “But, also, I believe it’s made us stronger and that’s one of the reasons that we are so strong today.
 We have endured much.”

+Roughly 300 people watched the ceremony, a majority of them wearing veterans garb.

+“I want to thank all here, and those not here, who have participated mightily and in great sacrifice in making this the greatest country in the history of the world,” McMaster said.
+“There’s no doubt about it, and with the kind of strength and determination that has been exhibited by those here and others who are not here, we will remain in that position.
+This world cannot exist peacefully without a strong United States, and the United States cannot be strong without strong people who are willing to fight when the time comes.”

-“I’ve had the opportunity to see the fruits of the success of persons who served in Vietnam,” Congressman Joe Wilson said.
+“I’ve had the opportunity to see the fruits of the success of persons who served in Vietnam,” U.s> Rep. Joe Wilson said.
 “What a difference you made.
 Vietnam was the hunt war of the Cold War.
 But your success there . . . ultimately led to the destruction itself of the Soviet Union.”

-One of the speakers was Tara McClary Reeves, whose father, Patrick Clebe McClary is a Vietnam Veteran.
+One of the speakers was Tara McClary Reeves, whose father, Patrick Clebe McClary is a Vietnam veteran.
 Her father is alive today thanks to the sacrifice of Charleston native and Medal of Honor recipient Ralph Johnson, after whom the U.S. Navy commissioned a destroyer in his name.

 Reeves said her father was a graduate assistant football coach at the University of South Carolina when he was inspired to join the Marines after seeing people burning the American Flag at a game on the road.

-“After the game he walked into Coach Dietzel’s office and said, ‘Coach, I know I’m 26.
+“After the game he walked into Coach (Paul) Dietzel’s office and said, ‘Coach, I know I’m 26.
 But I saw somebody burn the American flag and it bothered me so much I’m going to volunteer for Vietnam,'” she said.

 Chief Warrant Officer 4 Gerald Phelps of Lake Gaston, North Carolina escorted a Vietnam-era Huey Helicopter to the State House grounds for the ceremony.
 He was a pilot of a similar chopper in Vietnam.